 It was all about the sprouts.

 I was raised vegetarian and spent years being super picky.
 I didn’t like cheese.
 We didn’t eat tofu.
-I only ate eggs in a very specific way, and felt squeamish about a whole lot of kinds of foods.
-Vegetables were cool for the most part.
-Bread and butter, crackers and butter, pasta and butter were the staples, of course.
-I can see now that I was probably lacking in protein and fat, overall.
+I only ate eggs in a very specific way, and felt squeamish about virtually all unfamiliar foods.
+Vegetables were cool for the most part (thank goodness; and thanks, no doubt to the organic garden my grandfather started, my father continues to tend with love, and in whose magical soil and patches of prolific growth I spent much of my childhood).

-I don’t cram them in with quite the level of abandon that my wee 5 year-old self did.
 Sometimes I think about it.
 But I assure you, I love these little energetic powerhouses with all my heart and soul.
 We throw them on top of pasta, stir-fry, soups, and into smoothies.
 We use them in sandwiches, wraps and salads.
 We don’t eat the whole jar in one serving.
 A little goes a long way.

 Lots of people love a little crunch and find themselves reaching for chips, crackers, toast, croutons.
 I’ve been known to enjoy all of these, of course.
 But if it’s nourishment you’re after, there’s no comparison.
 Sprouts will give you a crunch, and a host of other necessary goodies, such as antioxidants, not found in chips!

 Sprouts are a super way to get some fresh greens into your meals at any time of year.
-They are a lesson in abundance ~ 2 tablespoons of the tiny seeds, properly attended to, can fill a quart jar in a matter of days.
-Pretty amazing.
-Pretty inspiring, really.
+They are a lesson in abundance, efficiency, and the power of small things: a mere 2 tablespoons of some tiny seeds, properly attended to, can grow to fill a quart jar in a matter of days, and unleash loads of nourishment along the way.

 The potential energy contained in a seed is astronomical.
 This article from November 2015 reveals a successful cultivation of a plant from seeds buried for 32,000 years, thanks to the effect of permafrost (and some ancient Arctic Squirrels).

-Seeds hold some serious power, my friends.
-They connect us to ancient ~ or perhaps timeless ~ intelligence.
 They serve as bridges across space and time.
-Just as the memory of consuming that box of sprouts, now 40 years ago, lives in me still to this day.
+Just as that memory of ingesting that box of sprouts, now over 40 years ago, lives in me still to this day.